Simstrumentation/Air-Manager/Instruments/Piper_Arrow_III/README.md

 ## Description
 <p>In this section you'll find instruments for the various flavours of the Piper Arrow.</p>
 <p>While Carenado have released a single variant of the Arrow, Just Flight have several.
-Most instruments are fairly generic and should function equally with any variant made by either of the companies.
-We're aware that the layout and types of controls of these planes are wildly different, with Carenado choosing a more modern, refurbished Arrow to model and Just Flight choosing to model an old school, original layout. </p>
+Most instruments are fairly generic and should function equally with any variant made by either of the companies. </p>

 <p>Any instruments that are specific to one variant only will be clearly marked as such</p>
 <!-- TABLE OF CONTENTS